nasa/fprime/docs/UsersGuide/user/port-comp-top.md

 ### Division of Component Implementation

-Each component is divided into three classes that each represent a piece of the component's implemention.
+Each component is divided into three classes that each represent a piece of the component's implementation.
 These three classes are as follows:

 1. Core Framework Class: the base-class of components defined as part of the framework.
 A component may inherit from: